DylanRothbauer/Interview-Prep-Central/README.md

 - **Naukri (Code360)**:
   Problems and solutions from **Naukri by Coding Ninjas**.
 This section includes **interview prep** resources and solutions.

+- **NeetCode**:
+  Covers problems from **NeetCode**, a resource focused on systematic problem-solving and data structures/algorithms mastery.

 - **Other Resources**:
   A collection of **articles, videos, cheat sheets, and additional resources** to supplement your interview preparation.